kdpham-1002/mindpalace/_posts/Coding Workspace/Interview Preps/2025-01-18-behavorial-interview-practice-questions.md

 3. **A:** Researched feature engineering techniques, tuned hyper-parameters, and experimented with different data preprocessing methods to enhance model performance.
 4. **R:** Improved accuracy to 79.8%, making the model more reliable, and learned valuable lessons in iterative model improvement and debugging.

 During my Banking and Investment Optimization Framework project, I built a logistic regression model for credit card approvals.
 Initially, the model had an accuracy below 70%, making it unreliable for financial decision-making.
 I identified the issue as insufficient feature engineering, so I researched better ways to preprocess categorical variables and optimize hyper-parameters.
-After multiple iterations, I improved the model’s accuracy to 79.8%.
+After multiple iterations, I improved the model's accuracy to 79.8%.
 This experience taught me the importance of experimentation, resilience, and continuous learning when solving complex data problems.

 #### Q5: A time you had multiple tasks and limited time
 1. **S:** As a Data Assistant at the Center for Teaching and Learning, I managed survey data while balancing coursework and other commitments.